WearifulCupid0/lavaplayer/README.md

 # LavaPlayer Fork

-A maintained personal fork of [`sedmelluq/lavaplayer`](https://github.com/sedmelluq/lavaplayer), focused on Discord music bots and custom audio source managers.
+A maintained personal fork of [`sedmelluq/lavaplayer`](https://github.com/sedmelluq/lavaplayer), focused on Discord music bots, modular source managers, and optional extensions such as Redis-based load result caching.

 LavaPlayer loads audio from supported sources, decodes or passes through audio when possible, and provides Opus frames that can be sent to Discord voice connections.

 This fork is public, but it is primarily maintained for the author's own bot and use cases.
 API compatibility with the original LavaPlayer or with other forks is not guaranteed.

+## Important module note

+The main `lavaplayer` artifact intentionally includes only the core player plus the two basic source managers:

+- `HttpAudioSourceManager`
+- `LocalAudioSourceManager`

+External platform source managers such as SoundCloud, Bandcamp, Vimeo, Twitch, TuneIn, Odysee, Bilibili, Clyp, ReverbNation and similar sources are **not bundled in the main artifact**.
+To use those sources, add the `lavaplayer-source-module` artifact and register them from `NativeAudioSourceManagers`.

 ## Highlights

 - Java 11 compatible.
 - Gradle multi-module project.
+- Core artifact kept lightweight: HTTP and local files only.
+- External music/video/radio source managers available through a separate source module.
 - Built-in support for common audio containers such as MP3, FLAC, WAV, MP4/M4A, Matroska/WebM, OGG, AAC, M3U and PLS.
-- Built-in remote source managers for music, video and radio sources.
 - Optional Redis-based load result cache extension.
 - JitPack-friendly build.

 ## Important notes

 - YouTube support is not bundled in this fork.
-- Some source managers depend on external websites and can break when those websites change.
+- External source managers depend on third-party websites and can break when those websites change.
 - This project is not affiliated with the original LavaPlayer project, Lavalink, Discord, or any supported audio platform.
-- For production bots, always apply your own queue limits, request cooldowns, playlist limits and source restrictions.
+- For public bots, always apply your own queue limits, request cooldowns, playlist limits and source restrictions.

-## Installation
+## Installation with JitPack

 This repository is intended to be consumed through [JitPack](https://jitpack.io).